 Do you have investment properties in California?
 I am going to tell you why it may be better to bring that investment money and invest it in Arizona.

 Hey everyone, I’m Dean Ouellette with the Phoenix Real Estate Guy.
 Today we are going to be talking investing and 1031 exchanges.
+If you are interested in this market get some more information here.

 If you have an investment property and sell it, you are going to have capital gains taxes, and those are going to hit you pretty hard when you go to sell, especially if you bought in California in 1978 and that $70,000 property is now worth $700,000.